carvel-dev/kapp-controller/README.md

 - [Docs](docs/README.md) with topics about installation, config, etc.
 - Install: see [Install instructions](docs/install.md)

 kapp controller provides a way to specify which applications should run on your K8s cluster via one or more App CRs.
-It will install, and continiously apply updates.
+It will install, and continuously apply updates.

 Features: